oddrationale/ACollectionOfChessWisdom/manuscript/02_General_Principles_and_Guidelines.md

 # General Principles and Guidelines

-C> "Chess is a game of understanding, not memory."
+> "Chess is a game of understanding, not memory."
-C> - Eugene Znosko-Borovsky
+> Eugene Znosko-Borovsky

 In chess, knowing what to do is half the battle; knowing when to do it is the other half. -Unknown